jf-eng/MIPS-CPU/README.md

-# EE2-MIPS-CPU
+# EE2-MIPS-CPU TESTS BRANCH

-## Assembler
+This is the branch where the tests are conducted on the built CPU in branch:main.

+The testing is automated using a custom assembler and bash scripts.

-Source code on assembler branch: https://gitlab.com/verilog-lab/ee2-mips-cpu/-/tree/assembler
+Source code for assembler is on the assembler branch: https://gitlab.com/verilog-lab/ee2-mips-cpu/-/tree/assembler